ashokreddy1613/Interview/Docker.md

 ```

 ## Q37 Docker Container Exits Immediately — Troubleshooting
- would first inspect the container logs, verify the Dockerfile entrypoint or command, and check if the container runs a long-lived process.
+ I would first inspect the container logs, verify the Dockerfile entrypoint or command, and check if the container runs a long-lived process.
 Often, containers exit if the main process completes or crashes

  When a Docker container starts, it runs the command defined in CMD or ENTRYPOINT.
 If that process ends — whether successfully or due to an error — the container will exit.

  Docker container must run a long-running foreground process.
 If it finishes or crashes, the container exits.
 Use docker logs, -it mode, and inspect CMD/ENTRYPOINT to debug such issues effectively."

 ## Q38 What is the purpose of EXPOSE in Dockerfile?

 EXPOSE is a Dockerfile instruction used to indicate which port the containerized application will listen on at runtime.
 It serves as documentation and a signal to tools like Docker and Docker Compose, but it does not actually publish the port.
 The EXPOSE directive does not open the port to the outside world by itself.
 Instead, it tells Docker that the container is expected to listen on the specified port(s).